kalyanipande8/CancerTRANSFORM/README.md

 ```

 If you want, I can now wire in your real dataset loader, add a Jupyter notebook for explainability visualizations, or prepare a `pyproject.toml`/`setup.cfg` for packaging.

+**Datasets & Credits**
+- `data/Coimbra_breast_cancer_dataset.csv`: Coimbra Breast Cancer Dataset (clinical measurements).
+This repository includes a local copy/mirror for convenience.
+Original dataset mirrors are available on UCI Machine Learning Repository and Kaggle — please consult the original dataset page for licensing and citation details when publishing results.
+- `data/dataR2.csv`: a variant/mirror of the Coimbra dataset included here for experiments.

+Please credit the original dataset providers when using these data for publications or public releases.
+If you plan to publish results derived from these datasets, cite the dataset's original source (see the dataset page on UCI or Kaggle for the correct citation and licensing information).